How To Substitute Yarn In A Knitting Pattern (An Easy Guide)

 As each ball of yarn will behave very differently from the next, it’s essential to find out the composition of the original yarn.

-For example, a woolen hat that you would want to wear for insulation in winter won’t do the same job if made from lighter-weight cotton yarn.
+For example, a woolen hat you would want to wear for insulation in winter won’t do the same job if made from lighter-weight cotton yarn.

 Acrylic fibers can also feel very different from natural wool, so it’s always best to check the exact material composition before you buy.

-The fiber content is key, you can’t expect a 100% wool yarn to produce the same elasticity and fabric as an acrylic blend yarn.
+The fiber content is key; you can’t expect a 100% wool yarn to produce the same elasticity and fabric as an acrylic blend yarn.

 Related Post – Yarn Types Explained: A Guide To Different Fibers